lt-columbo/pisces_tools/power_monitor/README.md

  sudo ././power_monitor.sh -f -i 10 run forever sample every 10 seconds
  sudo ././power_monitor.sh -c 6  sample 6 times every 5 seconds

+You may send the output to a file to look at it later.
+Because we are using sudo, there is a trick to it:
+sudo sh -c "./power_monitor.sh -f > pm.log"

+Since logging, you could increase the interval some so log doesn't get so big (example 60 seconds):
+sudo sh -c "./power_monitor.sh -f -i 60 > pm.log"

 # To Install